damusss/WithUI/README.md

 The name was created after the structure style of the library.
 To create a parentship between elements you use the with python syntax

 ##
-Note for the user: Any variable, property, method or class starting with one or 2 underscores should not never be used by the user.
+Note for the user: Any variable, property, method or class starting with one or 2 underscores should never be used by the user, even if it's used somewhere in the library.
 Example:
 ```c
 element._parent; withui._Element(); element._update()
 ```